twitter/communitynotes/content/examples.md

 <div class="noteAttributeList unhelpful">

-- Sources do not support note
+- Sources not included or unreliable
 - Opinion or speculation
 - Misses key points or irrelevant
 - Argumentative or biased language